 - Altered behaviour such as chewing on one side, discomfort when chewing, possible loss of appetite, weight loss, not grooming.

-Periodontal disease is the most common long term tooth and gum problem.
-This doesn’t develop overnight and may take many months or years.
+Periodontal disease is the most common long term tooth and gum problem and is an affliction undermining the teeth and the entire scaffolding of the mouth.
+This doesn’t develop overnight and may take many months or years, but beneath the surface bacteria invade the peridontal ligament and bone anchoring the teeth.
+There is a link between oral health and overall health as the bacteria in peridontal disease can enter the bloodstream, travelling to organs such as the heart and kidneys.
 Should you notice any of the above symptoms, particularly where the gums look affected and there is behaviour change, you should seek veterinary advice.
 This may be from a qualified Veterinary Nurse at your local practice in the first instance.
 Some symptoms may, of course, be due to other related or unrelated problems.

 Once some of these hard tartar deposits have been formed then they can only be adequately removed by your vet.
 You can then contribute to maintaining the health of your pet’s teeth and gums by promoting good dental hygiene, with appropriate dietary adjustment including feeding chews and toys that help clean teeth, and if possible, regular brushing and cleaning.